Finding Time for Tech Debt Installments

 If you find yourself struggling with these symptoms, as many growing developer teams do, it's time to come up with a strategy for addressing your technical debt.
 The exact course of action suitable will depend, but what's certain is that you'll need time to execute.

 Carving out time to work on purely technical tasks with elusive, indirect business value in an environment that values shipping above all is tough.
 It can be a challenge to explain the benefits (current or potential in the future!) of a code refactoring or switching libraries to a fellow developer from a different domain, let alone a colleague from product or business.
 Addressing technical debt can easily become a people problem more than a technology problem - which might be at the heart of why many teams struggle with it.
-By selecting an approach to time allocation with the right set of trade-offs for your organization, you can mitigate some of these issues.
+By selecting an approach to time allocation with the right set of trade-offs for your organisation, you can mitigate some of these issues.

 I'm not sure how widespread this practice is across similar companies, and couldn't find anything on this topic online - if your team does this, I'd love to hear about it.